Shakenstir

 “They fail to realize to what an extent they are pawns in a game.
 They think they signify something; they think they can move about as they like; they think they can decide to do this or that.
 But in reality all their movements, all their actions, are the result of planetary influences.
 And they themselves signify literally nothing.
 Then the moon play a big part in this.
 But we will speak about the moon separately.
 Only it must be understood that neither Emperor Wilhelm, nor generals, nor parliaments, signify anything or can do anything.
 Everything that happens on a big scale is governed from outside, and governed either by accidental combinations of influences or by cosmic laws.”

-From IN SEARCH OF THE MIRACULOUS By PD Ouspensky (in talks with George Ivonavitch Gurdjieff)
+From IN SEARCH OF THE MIRACULOUS By PD Ouspensky (from talks by George Gurdjieff)

 When one thinks of the effect the full moon has on some people and the effect of the moon on tides there could be something to think about here…